awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

       ```

 ------
-#### [ Amazon Elasticsearch Service ]
+#### [ Amazon OpenSearch Service ]

-   If you want to send logs to Amazon Elasticsearch Service\.
+   If you want to send logs to Amazon OpenSearch Service\.
 You can use [es](https://docs.fluentbit.io/manual/v/1.5/pipeline/outputs/elasticsearch) output, which is a plugin written in C\.
 The following example shows you how to use the plugin to send logs to Elasticsearch\.

    1. Save the following contents to a file named `aws-logging-elasticsearch-configmap.yaml`\.